 Mary Coughlan was born in County Galway, Ireland the eldest of five children.
 By the age of 24, she was a housewife with three young children, married to a teacher.
 Three years later, she became famous across Europe, with the release of her 1884 album, Tired and Emotional, which went on to sell 100,000 copies in Ireland.
 Her hits include 'Don't Smoke in Bed', the Billie Holiday ballad, 'Good Morning Heartache', as well as Christy Moore's 'Ride On'.
 Mary now lives in County Dublin with her partner and two children from her second marriage.
 She is one of Ireland's foremost musicians.

 In a long career as a reporter working in newspapers, radio and television, Valerie Cox has interviewed people from every county in Ireland.
 Over eleven years working on the Today programme on RTÉ Radio she travelled around the country covering stories as diverse as the closure of schools, Garda stations and post offices.
-She was out with the rescue services in floods and snow and covered the events that make rural Ireland special, including the ploughing.She is the author of two previous books, Searching, which tells the story of Ireland's missing people, and The Family Courts.
+She was out with the rescue services in floods and snow and covered the events that make rural Ireland special, including the ploughing.She is the author of three previous books, Searching, which tells the story of Ireland's missing people, The Family Courts, and A Ploughing People (Hachette).
 Valerie lives in rural County Wicklow with her husband Brian and the couple have five children and four grandchildren.

 Peter Cunningham was born and educated in Ireland.
 His novels include the widely acclaimed Monument trilogy, Tapes of the River Delta, Consequences of the Heart and Love in One Edition.
 He also publishes thrillers under the pen name Peter Benjamin.
 Peter Cunningham lives in County Kildare.